Published Jun 24, 2021 by Maggie Martin

 For a fun kid-friendly weekend adventure, Houstonians can find nature trails, campsite and more at several state parks and national forests, including Brazos Bend State Park, Galveston Island State Park and Sam Houston National Forest, which covers 163,037 acres across Huntsville, Conroe, Cleveland and Richards, Texas.

 Learn more about Houston parks and outdoor spaces.

 Cheer on Your Favorite Team

 Home to five pro sports teams, as well as semi-pro and collegiate teams, Houstonians can cheer on their favorites year-round.
-Families can take in the action at Minute Maid Park downtown to cheer on the Houston Astros from April through September, watch the Texans play at NRG Stadium in the fall, grab courtside seats to see the Houston Rockets at Toyota Center in the winter and spring, or head to BBVA Stadium in EaDo to watch the Dynamo and Dash play throughout the year.
+Families can take in the action at Minute Maid Park downtown to cheer on the Houston Astros from April through September, watch the Texans play at NRG Stadium in the fall, grab courtside seats to see the Houston Rockets at Toyota Center in the winter and spring, or head to PNC Stadium in EaDo to watch the Dynamo and Dash play throughout the year.

 And for families who want to take in a major annual event featuring rodeo competitions, a carnival and more, the Houston Livestock Show & Rodeo is a family favorite.